The latest chapter in a series of articles looking back at each campaign from the Crucible era.

 But the “Rocket” was never troubled, and after reaching the final with heavy defeats of Mark Williams and Stephen Hendry under his belt, a majestic O’Sullivan triumphed in Sheffield for a third time with an 18-8 thrashing of Ali Carter.

-O’Sullivan and Carter had earlier made maximum breaks on consecutive days – the only time a brace has been compiled at the venue stages and the last occasion the famous £147,000 bonus for achieving it was dished out.
+O’Sullivan and Carter had earlier made maximum breaks on consecutive days – the first time a brace had been compiled at the venue stages and the last occasion the famous £147,000 bonus for achieving it was dished out.

 Having won the sport’s two biggest ranking events at the time, O’Sullivan duly returned to the number one spot in the world rankings list.